-Note: The Surgical Technology Program is a one plus one year program.
+Note: The Surgical Technology Program is currently a one plus one year program.
 A Surgical Technologist may graduate after one year with a Technical Certificate or may continue on for an Associate in Applied Science degree.
 The Associate Degree may also be obtained through previous coursework.
-All SUT courses have to be taken in sequence and consecutively within the time frame of SUT Program to complete/graduate from the SUT Program.
+PROGRAM UPDATE: In January of 2021, our Surgical Technology Program will be an Associate Degree only program.
+We will no longer offer the Technical Certificate.
+All SUT courses have to be taken in sequence and consecutively within the time frame of SUT Program (and passed with a C or higher) to complete/graduate from the SUT Program.

 Location(s) of Program: Forrest County Center

 Brief Description of Program: A comprehensive program of study in which the student receives an in depth practical knowledge and essential clinical education related to the Operating Room.

 Essential Requirements of a person in this career field: May be required to work long hours, weekends and holidays.
 Ability to stand for long periods, work around unusual sights and smells

 Possible Careers in this Program: In addition to the hospital OR, Surgical Technologists may be employed in Labor & Delivery, Central Sterile Processing departments, Supply/Purchasing, Outpatient Clinic and Surgery facilities, sales representatives for medical product companies as well other career opportunities that may be available.

 The US Bureau of Labor Statistics projects that the Surgical Technology profession will grow faster than the average of all other occupations through the year 2020, and it is anticipated that the volume of surgery will increase exponentially due to the expanding senior population.